ClojureBridgeLondon/community-docs/docs/curriculum/making-decisions.md

 when
-cond

 ## Filtering information based on decisions or conditions

 Decisions are commonly made when processing information